What is the Council doing?

 Transport - Electric vehicle infrastructure

 We have EV charging points in car parks in our main towns of Matlock, Wirksworth, Ashbourne and Bakewell.
-A further roll out is planned when technical feasibility studies have been undertaken.
-More details can be found in approved Interim EV strategy
+A further roll out is planned in 8 more of our car parks by Summer 2025.
+More details can be found in our approved Interim EV strategy

 The Council has Sustainable Procurement Policy that sets out how we support and challenge our suppliers to consider the climate change impacts of the supply of goods and services.
 The policy looks to embed good practice in sustainable procurement in day to day working as part of the procurement process and makes specific commitments to: